Call to get started 1-800-560-3450

 Mortgage forbearance: what you need to know

 In mortgage forbearance, lenders pause payments for distressed homeowners who cannot make payments.
 If granted, forbearance enables homeowners to avoid missed payments for the period – and the high fees and potential foreclosure that come with missed payments.
-Forbearance allows a borrower to reestablish financial footing.
+Forbearance allows a borrower to re-establish financial footing.
 Interest still accrues during this period.

 However, forbearance does not eliminate mortgage debt.
 You still owe the money.
 After the forbearance period, borrowers must repay missed payments.
 Depending on the individual forbearance agreement, it may be possible to repay this money in one of several ways: